tj90241/salt-openstack/README.md

 sudo virsh pool-autostart default
 ```

-Finally, boot VMs as needed.
-They will PXE attempt to PXE to an installation
+Finally, configure your DNS/PXE infrastructure accordingly and boot VMs with
+`virty`, as below.
+The VMs should attempt to PXE to an installation image on
+initial boot, and boot from the local storage thereafter.
+The following
-image.
-The following example boots a VM named `salt` with the following
+example boots a VM named `salt` with the following properties:
-properties:

   * 1vCPU
   * 512MB RAM